 2. Music under Creative Commons licenses

 Using music that falls under a Creative Commons license is free.
-However, there are certain restrictions and requirements you need to follow to use it correctly or you will be committing copyright infringement.
+However, there are certain restrictions and requirements you need to follow to use it correctly or you’ll be committing copyright infringement.

 There are 6 different Creative Commons licenses, each with its own guidelines.
 Check them out here.